bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfTrafficInterfaces_09Z_XNzNLBnwwViB8ciE59/Documentation.md

-Indicate the number of different traffic interfaces of the device.
+Indicates the types of traffic interfaces and numbers of each type of them of the device.